 In Texas, both spouses are entitled to an equitable distribution of marital property and assets.
-The division of property and assets is based on a number of factors, including the length of the marriage, each spouse’s earning capacity, and any prenuptial agreements.
+The division of property and assets is based on a number of factors.
+These include the length of the marriage, each spouse’s earning capacity, and any prenuptial agreements.

 Does the wife get half the assets in a divorce in Texas?

 No, the wife does not necessarily get half of the assets in a divorce in Texas.
-The division of property and assets is based on a number of factors, and may not result in an equal split.
+The division of property and assets is based on a number of factors.
+It may not result in an equal split.

 What is the 10-year marriage rule in Texas?

-The 10-year marriage rule in Texas refers to the length of time that spousal maintenance (alimony) may be ordered in a divorce.
-If the marriage lasted 10 years or more and the spouse seeking maintenance lacks sufficient property or income to provide for their minimum reasonable needs, spousal maintenance may be ordered for up to 10 years.
+In Texas, the “10-year marriage rule” pertains to the duration for which spousal maintenance (alimony) can be ordered in a divorce.
+If the marriage lasted 10 years or more, and the spouse seeking maintenance doesn’t have enough property or income to meet their minimum reasonable needs, spousal maintenance may be ordered for a maximum of 10 years.